jericson/jericson.github.io/_posts/2023-01-16-baseball_highlights_7_card.md

 [^1]: Meaning of life joke?

-[^2]: It was a card-sized manilla envelope with the 7 cards tucked inside.
+[^2]: It was a card-sized manila envelope with the 7 cards tucked inside.